-The interpretation of the Nei Jing Tu as symbolic of chakras, bandhas, and mudras is, in my opinion, very plausible.
+Interpreting the images of the Nei Jing Tu as symbolic of chakras, bandhas, and mudras is, in my opinion, very plausible.
 Interpreting its images as symbolic of specific pranayama techniques is trickier business.
 The artist certainly intended there should be a practical implementation of the theoretical ideas, and taoists practice pranayama techniques, which they call 'Nei-Gong,' but we can only guess which variations of these techniques the artist intended.
-The exception is Herding Boy: he seems an obvious symbol of Quiet Heart Meditation.
+The exception is Herding Boy: he seems an obvious symbol of the Quiet Heart Meditation described on page 14.